JH-Zhou/HandyCNV/README.md

 # HandyCNV
-An R package for Standardized Summary, Annotation, Comparison, and Visualization of CNV and CNVR
+An R package for Standardized Summary, Annotation, Comparison, and Visualization of CNV, CNVR and ROH